bitaculous/sic_parvis_magna/README.md

 License
 -------

-MIT License

-“Sic Parvis Magna” is released under the MIT license.
+Sic Parvis Magna is released under the MIT License.

-See “COPYING”.